eclipse-bluechi/bluechi/doc/docs/proxy_services.md

 the last dependency (local or via proxy) stops.

-Based on the described example, the following diagram visualizes the architecture of the bluechi proxy services:
+Based on the described example, the following diagram visualizes the architecture of the BlueChi proxy services:

 ![BlueChi-Proxy Architecture diagram](./img/bluechi_proxy_architecture.png)